 Anytime you convert a file, you risk losing data in the process.
 However, we’ve got the science down, and we can walk you through the steps.

 Online Audio Converter is the quickest, simplest way to convert your FLAC files to MP3.
 It’s a free, web-based converter, and so you don’t need to purchase a subscription or download and install anything.
 Everything you need to convert your FLAC files is right on the main page of this website.

 The only issue is that batch conversions take a little more time with Online Audio Converter than they do with some of our other choices.
 The site was clearly designed with smaller conversions in mind.

-Select the large, blue Open files button — if you want to select your files from local storage — or just click one of these three uploading options to select your files: Google Drive, Dropbox or via URL.
+Select the large, blue Open Files button — if you want to select your files from local storage — or just click one of these three uploading options to select your files: Google Drive, Dropbox, or URL.

 In the last section of the converter, marked with the number 3, select the Convert button to finish converting your file.
 Once the conversion is complete, Online Audio Converter offers three ways to save your new file: Download (to save your file on your local storage) or Save to Google Drive or Dropbox.

 Fre:ac doesn’t have the prettiest interface or even the most user-friendly one.
 But it is a free audio converter for Windows PCs that can make quick work of converting your FLAC files to MP3s because it’s designed to utilize multi-core CPUs to optimize conversion speeds.
 Plus, you can easily download it from the Microsoft Store and get right to converting as soon as it’s installed.
 In addition to an audio converter, Fre:ac also includes features such as an integrated CD ripper, a user interface that can be displayed in 43 languages, and Unicode support for tags and file names, just to name a few.